Wang Yuanji: Marriage

-Empress dowager
+As empress dowager

 Sima Zhao died in September 265 and was succeeded by his eldest son, Sima Yan, as the regent of Wei.
 In February 266, Sima Yan forced the last Wei ruler, Cao Huan, to abdicate in his favour, thereby ending the Wei regime and establishing the Jin dynasty.
-After ascending the throne, Sima Yan instated his mother as the empress dowager and gave her Chonghua Palace (崇化宮) as her residence.
+After ascending the throne, Sima Yan instated his mother as the empress dowager and gave her Chonghua Palace (崇化宮) as her residence, with Zhuge Xu as her Minister of the Guards (衛尉).
 Even after becoming the empress dowager, Wang Yuanji continued to live a humble and frugal life.
 There were no expensive furniture and decorations in her room; she kept her meals simple, wore old clothes again after washing them, and did her own weaving.
 She managed the imperial harem well and maintained harmony among Sima Yan's consorts.

-Wang Yuanji was admitted to the court yet sought to be simple and practical with conducting herself.
-However, since her followers apparently disapproved of her methods, her vassals were disorderly and instigated fights against one another.
-For this reason, she was said to have kept a low profile in political matters.
-It's not clear if the harsh charges against her were caused from her own ineptitude or due to purposeful slander from discontent retainers.

 Wang Yuanji died in April 268 at the age of 52 (by East Asian age reckoning).
+On her deathbed, while in tears, she told Emperor Wu, "Taofu (Note: Sima You's childhood name) is rash, while you are not benevolent as an elder brother.
+After my death, you two are unlikely to tolerate each other.
+Thus, I entrust him to you.
+Please don't forget my words."
 She was buried at Chongyangling (崇陽陵; somewhere in present-day Yanshi, Luoyang, Henan) with her husband.
 Sima Yan personally wrote a eulogy praising his mother's moral character and ordered a court historian to have it published.